vuestorefront/vue-storefront/packages/core/docs/migrate/2.5.0/overview.md

 ### Use `useRoute` and `useRouter`

-**This step is not required but highly recommended:** Update components and function that use `route` information and `router`.
+**This step is not required but highly recommended:** Update components and functions that use `route` information and `router`.
 Instead of using the `context.root` property which is deprecated in Vue.js 3, use the [`useRoute` and `useRouter`](https://composition-api.nuxtjs.org/packages/routes) composables from the `@nuxtjs/composition-api` package.

 :::warning `useRoute` is a computed object
 Note that `useRoute` is a computed object, and you have to call `.value` property to access its value inside the `setup` function, like in the example below.